- Louisiana Medicaid expansion (Healthy Louisiana) took effect June 1, 2016

 On January 12, 2016, newly inaugurated Governor John Bel Edwards signed his first executive order to start the process of Medicaid expansion in Louisiana.
 Edwards took office the day before, and had promised that Medicaid expansion would be one of his first actions as governor.

 Louisiana’s Medicaid expansion program is called Healthy Louisiana.
-As of June 2021, there were nearly 639,000 residents enrolled in Healthy Louisiana.
+As of May 2022, there were more than 732,000 residents enrolled in Healthy Louisiana.
 That was far more than the roughly 400,000 the state had expected, but the COVID pandemic has pushed Medicaid expansion to record highs nationwide, and Medicaid expansion has proven to be a true safety net during the pandemic.

 of Federal Poverty Level